Flystunna/ChatApp/README.md

 # ChatApp
-Chatting software developed using asp.net, bootstrap and sql
+Chatting Software developed using ASP.NET, Bootstrap and MSSQL Add new user, Login, Chatting with other Users, forgot password functionality...